Statements

 Prison Series (2000)

 In the past year, I have become increasingly drawn to images of prisons in my subject matter.
 Initially, this was due to their appearance - the repetition of bars and the shadows of bars create amazing patterns which can be emphasized using flat colour and a rushing perspective.
-The bars create structure as well as a sense of differing spaces within the same area.
+The bars create structure as well as a sensemof differing spaces within the same area.

 On a more philosophical level, the prisons are not real prisons, but prisons of our mind.
 None of us are totally free, as we live in a society with many rules and constraints.
 These rules and constraints have become a part of us – we no longer see them as things outside of ourselves.
 Much of what we think has been dictated to us by the world around us – parents, school, TV, magazines, movies, etc. If we like or approve of something, a lot of this has to do with the fact that society likes and approves of it.
-It is very difficult, maybe impossible, to know what is from us and what has been subconsciously dictated to us bysociety.
+It is very difficult, maybe impossible, to know what is from us and what has been subconsciously dictated to us by society.
 Perhaps there is no ‘us’ (or ‘I’) at all.

 I am also interested in issues of control.
 We are all controlled to a greater or lesser extent by the world around us and for those who are in prison, this is merely made more obvious.
 Not that I am trivialising the horrors that go on in prison, but there, people realise they are being controlled; that is the whole point.
 Out in the ‘free’ world, we are controlled every day of our lives, often by our own subconscious fears, yet we do not usually realise this or admit to it.
 These prison paintings can be looked at as reflections of what goes on in our minds.
 The traps we set for ourselves and the obstacles that we may or may not overcome.
 The endless corridors with no exit.
 The locked gates without keys.
 However, the light which is present in each painting can be seen as an element of hope and freedom.
 It is a way out.
 This light is the key to unlocking our souls.